 UC Immigrant Legal Services

-The UC Immigrant Legal Services Center provides free legal on campus assistance directly to undocumented and immigrant students, as well as their immediate family members (spouse, siblings, and parents).
-The following link is directly associated with the UC Immigrant Legal Services Center.
+The UC Immigrant Legal Services Center provides free immigration-related legal services to students, as well as their immediate family members (spouse, siblings, children, and parents).
+The following link is directly associated with the UC Immigrant Legal Services Center.: https://law.ucdavis.edu/ucimm/

 The UCI DREAM Center does not maintain or manage the information submitted to UC Immigrant Legal Services Center.